johnturner4004/Learning_CPP/README.md

 ## 2 Triangle

 This program extends on the previous by printing multiple lines of text.
-The triangle is just made with characters in a string
+The triangle is just made with characters in a string on various lines.

 ## 3 Variables

-In this program, used variables to contain data and print manipulate the output with the variables
+In this program, variables are used to contain data and print manipulate the output with the variables.
+A variable contains a value that can be reused and changed.

 ### Things Learned From Variables